 But not everyone fully understands the true value of loyal customers.
-If you’re focusing the bulk of your time and money on acquiring new customers, consider investing resources in efforts to build customer loyalty.
+If you’re focusing the bulk of your time and money on acquiring new customers, consider investing resources in customer experience management: specifically, efforts to build customer loyalty.
 Here are some reasons why.

 You Save on Marketing Costs